 Sections 6 and 7 of this bill provide definitions for the terms "clinical professional counselor" and "practice of clinical professional counseling."
-Sections 8 and [2] 99.5 of this bill establish the requirements for a license to practice as a clinical professional counselor Sections 8.2-9 of this bill set forth requirements governing clinical professional counselor interns.
-Sections 10-14, [16 28 and 30 32] 18-21 and 23.5-32 of this bill [amend certain provisions of chapter 641.A of NRS to] include clinical professional counselors and clinical professional counselor interns under the regulation of the Board of Examiners for Marriage and Family Therapists and Clinical Professional Counselors.
-Section [15] 14.5 of this bill revises the definition of "practice of marriage and family therapy."
-Sections 15 and 15.5 of this bill [increases the membership] increase the number of members of the Board of Examiners for Marriage and Family Therapists and Clinical Professional Counselors. [from his to eight members.
-Section 16] Sections 16 and 16.5 of this bill [requires that two] require that the additional members of the Board [must] be licensed clinical professional counselors.
-Section 29 of this bill prohibits a person from engaging in the practice of clinical professional counseling without a license.
-Section 35 of this bill provides a definition of "clinical practice of counseling alcohol and drug abusers."
-Section 36 of this bill establishes the requirements for the issuance of a license as a clinical alcohol and drug abuse counselor.
-Section 37 of this bill establishes the requirements for certification as a clinical alcohol and drug abuse counselor intern.
-Section 38 of this bill establishes the scope of practice of a clinical alcohol and drug abuse counselor and the duration of his license.
-Section 45 of this bill rev definition of the "practice of counseling alcohol and drug abusers."]
+Sections 8 and 99.5 of this bill establish the requirements for a license to practice as a clinical professional counselor.
+Sections 8.2-9 of this bill set forth requirements governing clinical professional counselor interns.
+Sections 10-14, 18-21 and 23.5-32 of this bill include clinical professional counselors and clinical professional counselor interns under the regulation of the Board of Examiners for Marriage and

+Family Therapists and Clinical Professional Counselors.
+Section 14.5 of this bill revises the definition of "practice of marriage and family therapy."
+Sections 15 and 10 15.5 of this bill increase the number of members of the Board of Examiners for 11 Marriage and Family Therapists and Clinical Professional Counselors.
+Sections 16 12 and 16.5 of this bill require that the additional members of the Board be licensed 13 clinical professional counselors.
+Section 29 of this bill prohibits a person from 14 engaging in the practice of clinical professional counseling without a license.
+Section 35 of this bill provides a definition of "clinical practice of counseling 15 16 alcohol and drug abusers."
+Section 36 of this bill establishes the requirements for 17 the issuance of a license as a clinical alcohol and drug abuse counselor.
+Section 37 18 of this bill establishes the requirements for certification as a clinical alcohol and 19 drug abuse counselor intern.
+Section 38 of this bill establishes the scope of practice 20 21 22 23 24 25 26 27 28 29 30 of a clinical alcohol and drug abuse counselor and the duration of his license.
 Section 54 of this bill clarifies the scope of practice of an alcohol and drug abuse counselor.
 Sections 63-66 of this bill provide a privilege against the disclosure of certain confidential communications between a clinical professional counselor and his client and certain other persons.
-Sections 2, [70, 75, 76 and 85 71, 76, 77 and 86 of this bill include a clinical professional counselor in the definition of the term "provider of health care."
+Sections 2, 71, 76, 77 and 86 of this bill include a clinical professional counselor in the definition of the term "provider of health care."
 Sections 72, 73 and 78 of this bill require a clinical professional counselor and a clinical alcohol and drug abuse counselor to report to certain governmental agencies, including law enforcement agencies, cases of known or suspected abuse or neglect of an older person, vulnerable person or a child.
-Sections [70,] 79, 81 and 83 of this bill include a clinical professional counselor in the definition of the term "person professionally qualified in the field of psychiatric mental health."
+Sections 79, 81 and 83 of this bill include a clinical professional counselor in the definition of the term "person professionally qualified in the field of psychiatric mental health."
 Sections 92-99 of this bill require reimbursement for services provided by a licensed clinical professional counselor or clinical alcohol and drug abuse counselor under certain policies of health insurance.

-THE PEOPLE OF THE STATE OF NEVADA, REPRESENTED IN SENATE AND ASSEMBLY, DO ENACT AS FOLLOWS:
+THE PEOPLE OF THE STATE OF NEVADA, REPRESENTED IN SENATE AND ASSEMBLY.
+DO ENACT AS FOLLOWS:

 Section 1.
-NRS 622A.120 is hereby amended to read as follows:
+NRS 622A.120 is hereby amended to read as 1 2 follows: